bijilsubhash/bijilsubhash.github.io/about.md

 permalink: /about/
 ---

 Hello!
 I am Bijil.
-This is my technical blog where I share things that I learn within data and artificial intelligence.
+This is my technical blog where I share things that I learn in the data and artificial intelligence realm.

 ### More Information